 Wall Street analysts will talk about these pharmaceutical companies in terms of product pipelines, FDA approvals, and waning patent rights.
 The mix of the three is the difference between a BUY, SELL or HOLD stock recommendation.

 In the absence of any other reason for the physician or patient to choose which pharmacological compound to prescribe and use besides drug efficacy, these companies had better keep the pipeline filled with new drugs and new patents.

-The REAL problem here is a fundamental idea that it is a smart strategy to build your “business home” as a house of brands.
+The REAL problem here is a fundamental idea that it is a smart strategy to build your “business home” like a house of brands.
 Rather than as a branded house.
 If you don’t mind putting all of your eggs in the “R&D” basket then being a house-of-brands is not a bad idea.

 Things are Not as They Once Were

-It was, and still is, the conventional marketing wisdom.
+It was and still is, conventional marketing wisdom.
 In addition to requiring greater smarts and dispassionate intellectual vigor, being a successful branded house requires a prerequisite.
 The ability to see your customer, not as an asset to exploit, but as a partner to understand.
 And with whom one must empathize.

 What is a Branded House?